LukedeMunk/holoclock_v2/README.md

 * 1x PCB
 * 1x DC022B Panel Mount Connector

-### 3D models
+### 3D objects

-A list of 3D models is given below.
+A list of the needed 3D models is given below.
 The printer which is used to print, is the Creality CR-10S Pro V2.
 Ultimaker Cura v4.12.1 is used to slice the objects.
 In the `hardware/3D models` folder, you can find the models.

 * 1x `base_1`
 * 1x `base_2`